What are thyroid conditions

 Causes of thyroid conditions

 The majority of thyroid conditions occur when the immune system begins to attack the thyroid.
 This happens when the immune system is out of balance.
 In most cases, even if the thyroid is surgically removed or treated with iodine, the autoimmune problem remains.
 Unfortunately, individuals who have their thyroid removed frequently develop other autoimmune disorders (Rheumatoid arthritis, Lupus, etc.).
 To prevent the onset of another autoimmune condition following the removal of the thyroid, the immune system needs to be rebalanced.
-Sometimes, autoimmune disease can be reversed if the root of the problem is addressed.
+Sometimes, autoimmune disease can be reversed.
 Some common causes of autoimmune disease include increased intestinal permeability (leaky gut syndrome), toxins, stress, infections, and diet.
 Once you are diagnosed with a thyroid condition, it is vital that you find out if your condition is related to your immune system: After developing one autoimmune disease, the chances of developing another increase threefold.

 Diagnosing thyroid conditions